 Legislation that Supports Equity and Justice

-- House Bill 610 repeals the Elementary and Secondary Education Act of 1965, limits the authority of the Department of Education, establishes a voucher program, and overturns the requirement that school lunches increase the availability of fruits, vegetables, whole grains, and dairy while reducing the levels of sodium, saturated fat, and trans fat.
+- H.R.
+610 repeals the Elementary and Secondary Education Act of 1965, limits the authority of the Department of Education, establishes a voucher program, and overturns the requirement that school lunches increase the availability of fruits, vegetables, whole grains, and dairy while reducing the levels of sodium, saturated fat, and trans fat.

 See also the State and Local Pages for state-by-state legislative tracking.